leotrs/erdos/content/pages/about.md

 also written in python.

-If you have any question, comment, suggestion, or would like to contribute to Erdos, we would like to hear form you!
+If you have any question, comment, suggestion, or would like to contribute to Erdos, we would like to hear from you!
 You can find the contact information to the right of this page.